o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 Follow steps for "Create a bundle for game assets", "Create a bundle for engine assets" and "Add bundles to the release game layout" from https://www.o3de.org/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release/

 * The "default seed lists" choice should choose all but 4 seed lists to make the `engine_pc.pak`
-* The other 4 seed lists should all get selected to make the `game_pc.pak`
+* The other [seed lists](https://github.com/o3de/o3de-multiplayersample/tree/development/AssetBundling/SeedLists) should all get selected to make the `game_pc.pak`.

 > It's important to make sure that the bootstrap.game.profile.setreg file has been added to one of the seed files. (also add debug if you want to support debug builds)